 On her way out, she glanced into the busy workshop beside the bottom of the gangplank.
 She waved to the slight old man pulling fragrant curls of wood from a teak board with a hand plane.
 He raised his bristly chin in quiet acknowledgement.
 She loved the way his hands matched the grain and shade of the teak on which he often worked.
 They’d never spoken, but she liked him.

 The Center for Wooden Boats was fronted by a lakeshore park that Lania enjoyed using as an office.
 A rich aroma of sawn wood, pine needles, and grass underpinned the living smell of freshwater plants.
 An oyster-shell path split the Center’s lakeshore park, connecting the gangplank to the parking lot.
-The path curved under a pavilion displaying Coast Salish and Nootkan-style canoes and kayaks built by summer camp kids.
+The path curved under a pavilion displaying Coast Salish and Nootkan-style canoes and kayaks.
 Lania’s bike was locked to a large-linked old anchor chain that ran around the park in two semi-circles from the parking lot end of the path to the gangplank.
 A thorny tangle of blackberry vines draped the land’s edge beyond the chain.

 Lania sat at the park’s picnic table with the sun behind her and fished her notebook from her backpack.
 The most recent submission she’d received for her magazine needed extensive editing.
 She pulled out the typed pages and began reading.
 Only a sentence into the piece, she started writing editing points in her notebook.